|Founded||Founded in 1960 in or near Near West Side|

 UIC construction and the Circle Interchange construction displaced all of the Greek community except their businesses and it also pushed most Italians off of Taylor Street, out of “Little Italy” into areas such as West Town.

 The intersection of Harrison and Western was not touched by either UIC construction or by the Circle Interchange construction; therefore, people living there were not displaced.
 I do not know exactly when the Harrison Gents were created but I can tell you this they were not a white gang, it was a mixture of African American and Latino youths.
 Harrison and Western was known to be a mostly black neighborhood with quite a few Puerto Ricans just like most of the Tri Taylor section, especially over in the west side of the Tri Taylor area which is only a few blocks away from the North Lawndale neighborhood that was over 90% black by 1960.
 There was also a decent size Puerto Rican settlement that arrived in the early 1950s along Madison Ave (La Madison) in both the Near West Side and East Garfield Park neighborhoods just north of the Congress Expressway.
 Harrison and Western is just south of the Congress; therefore, Puerto Rican settled there as well making this south west section of the Near West side community a mixture of black and Puerto Ricans by the late 1950s.
 The gangs that ruled Taylor Street were the Taylor Dukes, the Taylor Bishops, Taylor Nobles, Taylor Vicounts and the Taylords just to name some.
 These gangs hung out with each other and were mostly Italian but took in some Latinos.
 The Taylor Street gangs were there to protect their neighborhood and what was left of Little Italy by keeping Vice Lords and other black gangs out.
 The Harrison Gents were seen as invaders from the start.
-I theorize the Harrison Gents formed in the early 1950s or mid 1950s because of all the Taylor Street gangs and also the growth and spreading of the Imperial Champlains (black gang from North Lawndale, successful offshoot is the Vice Lords) and the Egyptian Cobras (black gang from North Lawndale, later became the Mickey Cobras).
+Harrison Gents formed in the early 1960s because of all the Taylor Street gangs and also the growth and spreading of the Imperial Champlains (black gang from North Lawndale, successful offshoot is the Vice Lords) and the Egyptian Cobras (black gang from North Lawndale, later became the Mickey Cobras).
 No matter what, the Harrison Gents were around by 1960, especially since there are pics out there from 1972 and 1973 of HGs that were well into their 20s.

 When the Harrison Gents started they were always known as the “Harrison Gents.”
 They took their name from the street they were from and it is impossible for them to have become the Harrison Gents from absorbing with the Lazy Gents because the Lazy Gents allied up with the Gaylords and C-Notes in the year 1968 in southern West Town to form the “CGC.”
 Not only that, the Harrison Gents were known as the “Harrison Gents” at least since 1966 according to a 1975 Chicago tribune article where it was mentioned that the “Harrison Gents” had burned down the house of a Latin Eagle gang member because the Eagles killed the leader of the “Harrison Gents” in 1966, this was retaliation (Chicago Tribune P 39, December 7, 1975).
 The HGs began congregating just down the block at Claremont Playlot located at 2334 W. Flournoy St (Flournoy and Western), this is where they congregated and swelled in numbers in the 1960s.
 The HGs eventually advanced east down to Damen Ave and encompassed Damen Ave to Western Ave and Harrison Street to Flournoy.
 This was all just about 2 blocks away from the Taylor Street gangs and not far from the Vice Lords of North Lawndale.